Yu-Core/SwashbucklerDiary/README.md

 "Swashbuckler Diary" is an open source, cross platform local diary application.
 Half a lifetime of wind and rain, half a lifetime of travel, one's Jianghu, always needs to leave something to be wonderful.

-Adhere to minimalism style, support page adaptation(Refers to multiple device sizes), support Markdown, no need for networking, and all data is stored locally.
+Minimalism style, support page adaptation(Refers to multiple device sizes), support more languages, support Markdown, support WebDav backup, no need for networking, and all data is stored locally.

 ## Screenshot